sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     This option is designed to be used with non-recursive transfers.
     When used with recursive transfers the functionality of this option is limited.
-    SFTPPlus will not try to create a missing destination sub directory.
+    SFTPPlus will not try to create a missing destination sub-directory.
     It will also not try to create the missing sub-directories inside the fallback path.
     Instead, files for missing sub-directories are attempted to be delivered to the fallback path, without creating the source directory structure in the fallback directory.